kdgregory/cf-postgres/README.md

 `Database`: creates an additional, non-default database.

 `Schema`: creates a schema within an existing database.

-`User`: creates a database user with username, password, and a default database.

 `Grant`: grants a user permission to perform some action.